Pauline Ferrand-Prévot: 2016

 Ferrand-Prévot endured a difficult 2016 season.
 She competed in the 2016 Summer Olympics in Rio de Janeiro, however she only finished 26th in the road race and abandoned the cross-country mountain bike race due to struggling with the effects of the tibial fracture she had sustained during the winter.
 She subsequently ended her season after the Games.
 In September 2016, after five years with the Rabobank team it was announced that Ferrand-Prévot would join for the 2017 season.

 2018

 She competed in the Cross Country European Championships in Glasgow, finishing 2nd behind Jolanda Neff.

-2022: Gravel world champion
+2022

 Ferrand-Prévot became the inaugural winner of the UCI Gravel World Championships in the women's race.
+She also became the first person to ever win the World Championships for all three disciplines on the mountain bike: Cross Country Olympic (XCO), Cross Country Marathon (XCM) and Cross Country Short Track (XCC).

 2024: Olympic mountain bike Gold

 At the 2024 Summer Olympics, she won the gold medal in the cross-country mountain biking event in front of a home crowd.